 Being a non-profit, SCH relies on donors to help them support the kids and young adults in their care.
 The current way to do so is to try to provide sponsorship of $300-$500/month per person, as well as collecting general donations (which you can explore at the bottom of this post), partnering with individuals and businesses, and utilizing volunteers to serve as foster parents, nurses, teachers, and other staff.
 They also hire caregivers and staff from the local community, who are supported by the general fund as well.

 Palmer lives at Truth Home with his 10 foster brothers and their caregivers!
-There were previously 13 boys in the home, but three have recently moved into Courage Home Teal with foster dad Nathan: *Sam (needs $90 more/month), *Jeff (fully sponsored!), and *Barnabas (fully sponsored!); clicking their names will take you to their sponsorship page, where you can donate to their care monthly.
+There were previously 13 boys in the home, but three have recently moved into Courage Home Teal with foster dad Nathan: *Sam (needs $90/month more), *Jeff (needs $95/month more), and *Barnabas (Needs $50/month more); clicking their names will take you to their sponsorship pages, where you can donate to their care monthly.

 I love this photo below because *Palmer’s smile is so impossibly big!